The-Road-Bunch/bouncer/README.md

 [![Build Status](https://scrutinizer-ci.com/g/The-Road-Bunch/bouncer/badges/build.png?b=main)](https://scrutinizer-ci.com/g/The-Road-Bunch/bouncer/build-status/main)

 _What is Bouncer?_

-Bouncer is an easy-to-use allow/deny list interface. (currently only handles strings)
+Bouncer is an easy-to-use allow/deny list interface.

 _Why the name Bouncer?_

 In the real-world, a bouncer holds the list of who is allowed entry and who is not.

-AllowBouncer: At an exclusive club, the bouncer has a list and if you're not on it, you can't come in.
+* AllowBouncer: At an exclusive club, the bouncer has a list and if you're not on it, you can't come in.
-DenyBouncer: The local bar allows almost everyone in, the bouncer has a list of trouble-makers to stop at the door.
+* DenyBouncer: The local bar allows almost everyone in, the bouncer has a list of trouble-makers to stop at the door.

 ### Contents
 1. [Installation](#install)